ibm-cloud-docs/schematics/create-terraform-config.md

 ## Configuring IBM as your cloud provider
 {: #configure-provider}

 Specify the cloud provider that you want to use to provision your resources in the `provider` block of your Terraform configuration file.
+The `provider` block includes all the input variables the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform requires to provision your resources.
 {: shortdesc}

-The `provider` block includes all the input variables the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform requires to provision your resources.

-You can choose between the following options to configure the `provider` block:
+1. Choose how you want to configure the `provider` block.
-- **Create a separate `provider.tf` file.** The information in this file is loaded by Terraform and {{site.data.keyword.cloud_notm}} Schematics, and applied to all Terraform configuration files that exist in the same directory.
+   - **Option 1: Create a separate `provider.tf` file.** The information in this file is loaded by Terraform and {{site.data.keyword.cloud_notm}} Schematics, and applied to all Terraform configuration files that exist in the same directory.
 This approach is useful if you split out your infrastructure code across multiple files.
-- **Add a `provider` block to your Terraform configuration file.** You might choose this option if you prefer to specify the provider alongside with your variables and resources in one Terraform configuration file.
+   - **Option 2: Add a `provider` block to your Terraform configuration file.** You might choose this option if you prefer to specify the provider alongside with your variables and resources in one Terraform configuration file.

-To configure your `provider` block:

-1. Review what credentials and information you must provide in the `provider` block to work with your resources.
+2. Review what credentials and information you must provide in the `provider` block to work with your resources.
 For some resources, {{site.data.keyword.cloud_notm}} Schematics automatically retrieves the {{site.data.keyword.cloud_notm}} API key so that you do not have to include this information in your `provider` block.

    <table>
    <thead>